gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 ## Targeting DTLS Messages

-   The DTLS handshake messages and other control messages, i.e. not application data can easily be identified when using DTLS 1.2 as their content type is not encrypted.
+   The DTLS handshake messages and other control messages, i.e., not application data can easily be identified when using DTLS 1.2 as their content type is not encrypted.
 With DTLS 1.3 there is no unprotected content type.
-However, they will sent with an PPID of 0 if sent in their own SCTP user messages. {{Stream-Usage}} proposes a basic behavior that will stil make it easily for anyone to detect the DTLS messages that are not proteceted user messages.
+However, they will be sent with an PPID of 0 if sent in their own SCTP user messages. {{Stream-Usage}} proposes a basic behavior that will still make it easily for anyone to detect the DTLS messages that are not protected user messages.

 ## Authentication and Policy Decisions